tofergregg/IBM-Wheelwriter-Hack/README.md

 Bold is a bit more interesting: because this model does not have a bold function, I had to play around with what bold should look like.
+It turns out that the best bold I have been able to create works like this:

+1. print a character
+2. advance the print head one micro-space
+3. reprint the character
-It turns out that the best bold I have been able to create works like this: 1) print a character, advance the print head one micro-space, reprint the character, and then advance the print head a full character space less one microspace (to keep the spacing intact).
-I think this looks great. :)
+4. advance the print head a full character space less one microspace (to keep the spacing intact).

+I think the bold looks great. :)

 If anyone has any ideas on how to get the daisy wheel to print at an angle, let me know so I can implement italics. (/joke)